Telespielstube/imagineer/README.md

 This documentation was created as part of the project work in the Spezielle Anwendungen der Informatik course in the Applied Computer Science course at HTW Berlin.
 </br>
 ### Project description
 The software simulates a robot application, which processes a stream of images and uses a fully connected neural network as backend to predict handwritten digits on a piece of paper.
 The application is distributed over several nodes, with each node taking on a specific task.
 All nodes exchange messages via the publisher subscriber model.
 The camera node reads the file and sends it to the processor node which does all the preprocessing work.
 The controller stores the image and the corresponding number.
 The artificial intelligence node predicts the handwritten number depticted on the received image by requesting a trained neural network model.
-All nodes are written in C++ (1) [1](1) except the artifical intelligence node which is written in Python(2).
+All nodes are written in C++(1) except the artifical intelligence node which is written in Python(2).
 </br>
 ### ROS overview
 ROS(3) is an open-source operating system for robots.
 It offers a framework, libraries, tools and to program the different peripherals for robots.
 The communication between the loosly coupled nodes are achieved through the ROS communication infrastructure.
 Which is based on a publish subscribe message infrastructure and RPC-like services and actions.
 </br>
 ### Neural network overview
 A neural network mimics a human brain.
 Just like a human brain, the artificial neural network links nodes using weighted edges.
 This means that the network can be trained through several training runs and thus predict results.
 By modifying the weighted edges the system improve the learning rate and prediction results.
 Especially the neural network with its use of the PyTorch framework makes it concise and easier to understand the complexity behind it.</br>